Botox Injections: Purpose, Procedure, Risks and Results

 Clinicians use neurotoxin by diluting the powder in saline and injecting it directly into neuromuscular tissue.

 It takes 24–72 hours for the toxin to require effect.
-Rarely, it can take as long as 5 days for the complete effects to point out .
-They’ll last 3–12 months, counting on the treatment.
+Rarely, it can take as long as 5 days for the complete effects to point out.
+Moreover, they will last 3–12 months, counting on the treatment.

 People should avoid using Botox during pregnancy or breastfeeding, or if they need ever had an allergy to the drug or any of its ingredients.